 D.C.
 District Court confirms Invalidity of EPA’s prior Rules on “Inherently Waste-like Materials”

-Recently, the United States Court of Appeals for the District of Columbia Circuit ruled on the EPA’s 2015 Final Rule relating to the definition of solid waste.
-I previously blogged about the outcome of that case, where the court vacated two of the provisions of the new rules.
-However, buried within the text is a very clear commentary by the court regarding a prior ruling that was basically ignored by EPA.
-Read for yourself the commentary by the court and decide for yourself.
+Recently, the United States Court of Appeals for the District of Columbia Circuit ruled on the EPA’s 2015 Final Rule regarding the definition of solid waste.
+I previously blogged about this case, where the court vacated two provisions of the new rules.
+However, within the court’s commentary lies a clear message about a prior ruling that the EPA largely ignored.

 If you have any questions, please contact us today!